nulib-oer/lantern/source/drafts/online-workflow.md

 3. Use GitHub's online text editor to replace the [placeholder metadata values with the information for your textbook](#metadata-in-yaml) (or any information to test it out).
 You can also delete any metadata fields you are not using, for example: `contributor`.

-4. When you're finished with your edits, scroll to the bottom of the page to the "Commit changes" form.
+4. When you're finished with your edits, scroll to the bottom of the page to the "Commit changes" form

 ![Screenshot of the commit changes form](ow_commit.png)